zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 "Oh, Mom, can I go on the train and see him, Mom, eh please...."
 "You've already seen him, Ginny, and the poor boy isn't something you

 goggle at in a zoo.
 Is he really, Fred?
 How do you know?"
 "Asked him.
 Saw his scar.
 It's really there - like lightning."
 "Poor dear - no wonder he was alone, I wondered.
-He was ever so polite

-when he asked how to get onto the platform."
+He was ever so polite when he asked how to get onto the platform."

 "Never mind that, do you think he remembers what You-Know-Who looks like?"
-Their mother suddenly became very stern.
+Their mother suddenly became very ==stern==.
 "I forbid you to ask him, Fred.
 No, don't you dare.
 As though he needs reminding of that on his first day at school."
 "All right, keep your hair on."
 A whistle sounded.